Rural Health Awards Nominations

 Awards presentation and recognition

-The 2021 Awards presentation will be held during NRHA's 44th Annual Rural Health Conference, a virtual event.
+The 2022 Awards presentation will be held during NRHA's 45th Annual Rural Health Conference in Albuquerque.
 Awardees will be featured in a video presentation and will receive one full complimentary registration to the Annual Conference.
 Awardees will also receive a complimentary one-year individual membership to NRHA, coverage in Rural Horizons (NRHA’s quarterly publication), and a plaque or award appropriate for display.

 JSI/NRHA Student Recognition